 If you are worried about your baby or yourself, please contact your midwifery or health visiting team, or NHS 111 (999 if it's an emergency).
 GPs and hospitals are also still there to support you.
 Please don't delay contacting them if you are worried.

 Your Help Request will be assessed by an OBS facilitator.
 We would like to be able to offer a 1:1 consultation (by Zoom or phone) with our facilitator team to everyone who sends in a help request form.
 If there is high demand, this may not be possible.
-Priority for 1:1 consultations will go to families with the most complex and/or urgent feeding issues, where the need cannot be met elsewhere.
 If we are unable to offer you a 1:1 consultation, we will email you with information relevant to your feeding issues, and suggestions of other ways to find support, such as our Virtual Group.

 We will respond to your Help Request by email as soon as possible, usually within 12 hours and usually sooner.
 We can sometimes offer appointments on the day we receive the form, so please check your email!
 Please check your junk/spam folder if you have not heard from us within 12 hours of submitting this form.

 OBS private Facebook Group

 The quickest way to get support from OBS is in our friendly, private, Facebook group, which is closely moderated by our team.
 This is a women-only group for anyone local who is pregnant, breastfeeding, expressing milk or trying to, to any extent.
 This is our preferred method of supporting families while our drop-in sessions are closed.
 This is because we can support many people with similar issues at the same time, and members can support each other - just like in OBS sessions.

 Every question posted on the group is answered by a member of the OBS team (facilitator or accredited OBS volunteer).
 Other group members may also have ideas that might be helpful, and you will hear about their experiences, which may be similar to yours.